Competition Authority

 - To observe that measures taken by public entities do not restrict competition, and to indicate to the relevant authorities any means by which competition can be made more effective and the entry of new competitors into the market facilitated

-- To monitor the development of competition and trade practices in individual Icelandic market sectors and investigate the management and ownership relations between undertakings
+- To monitor the development of competition and trade practices in individual market sectors in Iceland and to investigate the management and ownership relations between undertakings

-The supervisory work of the Competition Authority extends to all forms of business activity, regardless of whether such activity is conducted by individuals, companies, public entities or other parties.
+The supervisory work of the Competition Authority extends to all forms of business activities, regardless of whether such activities are conducted by individuals, companies, public entities or other parties.

-Prior to the entry into force of Act No. 44/2005, the competition authorities were also responsible for supervision of unfair business practices and market transparency.
-These tasks have now been assigned to the Consumer Agency pursuant to Act No. 57/2005 on the supervision of unfair trade practices and market transparency.
+Prior to the entry into force of Act No. 44/2005, the competition authorities in Iceland were also responsible for the supervision of unfair business practices and market transparency.
+These tasks were assigned to the Consumer Agency pursuant to Act No. 57/2005 on the supervision of unfair trade practices and market transparency.